AB-1988

 Plain Language

-Operators must maintain contemporaneous documentation for every companion chatbot they make available in California covering three categories: (1) confirmation that a graduated response system exists, (2) all credible crisis expressions detected by the chatbot, and (3) the duration and triggering conditions of every crisis interruption pause initiated.
-This is an ongoing recordkeeping obligation — operators must document each crisis detection and pause event as it occurs, not merely attest to having a system in place.
-These records form the basis of the annual reporting obligation under § 22587.3(b).
+Operators must maintain documentation of three categories of information for every companion chatbot they make available in California: (1) whether a graduated response system exists, (2) all credible crisis expressions detected by the chatbot, and (3) the duration and conditions of every crisis interruption pause initiated.
+This is a contemporaneous recordkeeping obligation — operators need systems to log crisis detections and pauses as they occur.
+The documentation serves as the basis for the annual reporting obligation to the Office of Suicide Prevention beginning January 1, 2028.

 Statutory Text